sourin1506/InvoiceFrontend/README.md

 Its Backend files have been made using spring-boot and it available in this repo https://github.com/sourin1506/InvoiceBackend.git

-It ML file which is using flask to send the predicted data to the frontend is present in this Repo https://github.com/sourin1506/InvoiceML.git
+Its ML file which is using flask to send the predicted data to the frontend is present in this Repo https://github.com/sourin1506/InvoiceML.git

 # Getting Started with Create React App